Intensive English Program

 This course implements contemporary fiction and non-fiction as a base upon which to build on the students’ reading comprehension, vocabulary and ability to discuss ideas.
 The students are expected to understand the written material and respond verbally and in writing.

-This course has four objectives: 1) to provide students with essential TOEFL iBT test-taking strategies; 2) to build student confidence by doing in-class practice tests; 3) to develop student proficiency and application of essential argument strategies required at the college level; 4) to provide students with an unofficial, TOEFL iBT range score at the end of the course. *Please note, no official TOEFL test will be administered.
+Intermediate/Advanced Level: This course has four objectives: 1) to provide students with essential TOEFL iBT test-taking strategies; 2) to build student confidence by doing in-class practice tests; 3) to develop student proficiency and application of essential argument strategies required at the college level; 4) to provide students with an unofficial, TOEFL iBT range score at the end of the course. *Please note, no official TOEFL test will be administered.